Characterizing stochastic cell cycle dynamics in exponential growth: Results

 \subsubsection{DNA loci}

+The numbers of DNA loci can be observed by a number of different approaches: Modern deep sequencing methods allow a replication profile (\textit{i.e.}~the DNA copy number) of all loci to be measured in a single experiment (\textit{e.g.}~\cite{Rudolph:2013ho}).
+However, population-level analysis of the relative copy numbers of loci long predate this modern approach \cite{Cooper:1968gd}.
+The single-cell dynamics of loci can also be observed: Imaging-based approaches, such as Fluorescence In Situ Hybridization and Fluorescent Repressor Operator Systems (or closely related approaches), can be used to visualize the numbers of segregated loci in single cells \cite{Niki:2000hr,Lau:2003lc}.

-Now we consider the number of a particular genetic locus $\ell$.
+There are multiple equivalent approaches to computing the numbers of genetic locus $\ell$.
 First consider the slow-growth limit where both initiation and termination occur within the current cell cycle \cite{Cooper:1968gd}.
 Assume the locus of interest is replicated at time $\tau_\ell$.
 The number of copies per cell is one before replication and two after replication.
 We can therefore write:

 in agreement with previous results \cite{Bird:1972ux,Pritchard:1975do}.
 Unlike transient quantities, \textit{e.g.}~the number of Z rings, the form of Eq.~\ref{eqnnuml} implies that the number of genetic loci can be understood as a temporal shift of $N(t)$ by $T_\tau-\tau_\ell$ to shorter times, as illustrated in Fig.~\ref{fig:pdf}B.